-- In most countries, a high share of immigrant children in schools leads to lower test scores of native children. - A high share of immigrant students can lead to higher dropout rates from high school and lower chances of passing exams. - Native flight from schools that have many immigrant children can amplify negative effects on native children, as native parents move their children to schools with fewer immigrant children. - Native children tend to experience more incidents of bullying when there are more immigrant children in the same classroom.
+- In most countries, a high share of immigrant children in schools leads to lower test scores of native children. - A high share of immigrant students can lead to higher dropout rates from high school and lower chances of passing exams. - Native flight from schools that have many immigrant children can amplify negative effects on native children, as native parents move their children to schools with fewer immigrant children. - Native children with low parental education are most affected by immigrants in the classroom.